CaloFlow: Fast and Accurate Generation of Calorimeter Showers with Normalizing Flows: Introduction

 For our study, we will use the calorimeter setup of the original \cg\ paper \cite{Paganini:2017hrr,Paganini:2017dwg}, and compare our results to those of the \cg.
 The calorimeter is a simplified version of the ATLAS electromagnetic calorimeter, with three layers of sizes $3\times 96$, $12\times 12$ and $12\times 6$ voxels respectively.
 The \geant\ data corresponds to $e^+$, $\pi^+$ and $\gamma$'s perpendicularly incident on the calorimeter with energies uniformly sampled from 1--100~GeV.
 For several reasons, we chose to start with the simpler, but-still-very-high-dimensional setup of \cg\ instead of the even-higher-dimensional calorimeters considered in more recent works (e.g.~12$\times$15$\times$7 dimensional calorimeter of \cite{Erdmann:2018jxd} or the $30\times30\times30$ ILD-prototype detector of \cite{Buhmann:2020pmy,Buhmann:2021lxj}).
 As this paper is the first demonstration of normalizing flows for fast calorimeter simulation, it is meant to be a proof of concept, and reproducing the 504 voxels of the \cg\ setup is already a major leap for normalizing-flow-based modeling in our field.
 Furthermore, demonstrating \cf\ on a simplified ATLAS ECAL setup could have more immediate applications (i.e.~to the actual ATLAS detector).

 By a similar token, while it would have been interesting to compare to other state-of-the-art GAN architectures, such as WGAN-GP~\cite{2017arXiv170107875A,2017arXiv170400028G}, we believe that CaloGAN is still indicative of the pros and cons of GAN-based fast simulation.
-In particular, characteristics such as the failing of the ``ultimate" classifier test (explained below) also apply to more recent setups like the BIB-AE~\cite{Buhmann:2020pmy,Buhmann:2021lxj}, as was shown in~\cite{Diefenbacher:2020rna}.
-Finally, from a more practical standpoint, \cg\ made its \geant\ training data \cite{calogandata} and source code \cite{calogancode} fully publicly available, so this greatly facilitated the comparison.
+In particular, characteristics such as the failing of the ``ultimate'' classifier test (explained below) also apply to more recent setups like the BIB-AE~\cite{Buhmann:2020pmy,Buhmann:2021lxj}, as was shown in~\cite{Diefenbacher:2020rna}.
+Finally, from a more practical standpoint, \cg\ made its \geant\ training data \cite{calogandata} and source code including \geant\ configuration \cite{calogancode} fully publicly available, so this greatly facilitated the comparison.

-For the normalizing flow, we will use a novel combination of Masked Autoencoders for Density Estimation (MADE) \cite{2015arXiv150203509G} and Neural Spline Flows \cite{NEURIPS2019_7ac71d43}.
-While each type of normalizing flow has been separately considered before in the HEP literature, their combination is new and leads to greater expressive power.
-Another innovative aspect of our approach is that we train two separate normalizing flows, a smaller one to learn the distribution of energies deposited in the three layers of the calorimeter, and a larger one to learn the shower shapes in each layer.
+For the normalizing flow, we will use a combination of Masked Autoencoders for Distribution Estimation (MADE) \cite{2015arXiv150203509G} and Neural Spline Flows \cite{NEURIPS2019_7ac71d43} to maximize expressive power.

+An innovative aspect of our approach is that we train two separate normalizing flows, a smaller one to learn the distribution of energies deposited in the three layers of the calorimeter, and a larger one to learn the shower shapes in each layer.
 The first flow is constructed so that energy conservation is automatically ensured, while the second one learns images with unit-normalized total intensities, guaranteeing that the focus is on shower shapes in each layer and not on just the brightest voxels overall.
 This two-step generative framework could be useful even beyond normalizing flows, and could potentially also improve GAN-based calorimeter simulations.